This product review article is all about the Syntha-6 Cold Stone Creamery® Protein Powder I bought & used recently.

 Up ahead we’ll get into the meat of the Syntha-6 Cold Stone review.

-(The flavor I bought a tub of for this article is Berry Berry Berry Good, by the way).
+(The flavor I bought a tub of for this article is called Berry Berry Berry Good, by the way).

 Next up I want to do a really quick overview on the company that makes Syntha-6, as well as show you what the other flavors they’ve come up for this Cold Stone Creamery® line are.